-When Tier 2 capital instruments have less than five years to maturity the amount eligible as regulatory capital reduces by 20% per annum.
-As the Group's £110.0m Corporate Bond matured in 2017, this adjustment was required in respect of this instrument in the 2016 capital calculation.
-No such adjustment is required in respect of the Corporate Bond issued in the year ended 30 September 2016, which matures in 2026.
+[†] When Tier 2 capital instruments have less than five years to maturity the amount eligible as regulatory capital reduces by 20% per annum.
+No adjustment is required in respect of the Corporate Bond issued in the year ended 30 September 2016, which matures in 2026.